 - Participating in investment opportunities made available to them by virtue of their employment with Investcorp other than through the approved employee co-investment programs.
-Employees should refer to Investcorp's Conflict of Interest Policy for further guidance; - Using information or property obtained through their employment with Investcorp in their personal business dealings; - Borrowing money, or receiving a guarantee of an obligation, from Investcorp's clients and business contacts, except in the normal course of business from a bank or financial institution; - Acquiring an interest in any transaction involving Investcorp other than through the approved employee coinvestment programs; - Competing with Investcorp in any aspect of its business interests;
+Employees should refer to Investcorp's Conflict of Interest Policy for further guidance; - Using information or property obtained through their employment with Investcorp in their personal business dealings; - Borrowing money, or receiving a guarantee of an obligation, from Investcorp's clients and business contacts, except in the normal course of business from a bank or financial institution; - Acquiring an interest in any transaction involving Investcorp other than through the approved employee co-investment programs; - Competing with Investcorp in any aspect of its business interests;

-- Acquiring a direct or indirect financial interest in the business of any supplier, competitor or client or accepting any salary, fee, commission or thing of value (other than gifts of nominal value, see the 'Anti-Bribery, Giving and Receiving Gifts' section of this Code of Conduct) from any supplier, competitor or client of Investcorp unless the employee receives prior written approval from the Executive Chairman or the Chief Administrative Officer This rule does not prohibit employees at Investcorp from owning a less than 1% equity interest in a corporation or other business organization whose securities are widely held and actively traded; and - Serving as a director to an outside organization whether paid or unpaid, without first obtaining the written approval of the Executive Chairman or the Chief Administrative Officer.
+- Acquiring a direct or indirect financial interest in the business of any supplier, competitor or client (this does not prohibit employees from owning a less than 1% equity interest in an entity whose securities are widely held and actively traded); - Accepting any salary, fee, commission or other thing of value from any party in connection with the employee's employment with Investcorp in violation of the Investcorp Group Anti-Bribery and Corruption Policy; and - Serving as a director to an outside organization whether paid or unpaid, without first obtaining the written approval of the Executive Chairman or the Chief Administrative Officer.
 If such written approval is granted, Investcorp nevertheless reserves the right to require an employee to resign from such directorship at any time if such directorship is believed to be contrary to Investcorp's interests.
-This requirement does not apply to serving as a director of a portfolio company, the procedures for which are separately addressed in the Corporate Investment North America and Europe and Corporate Investment MENA Policies and Guidelines
+This requirement does not apply to serving as a director of a portfolio company, the procedures for which are separately addressed in the Corporate Investment North America and Europe and Corporate Investment MENA Policies and Guidelines.